nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

  **Note:** The lifeline for `MarkingCommandParser` should not exceed the destroy marker X. This is a known limitation of PlantUML.</div>

+#### Design considerations:

+**Aspect: User command to use in marking and unmarking applicants:**

+* **Alternative 1 (current choice):** Separate command for `mark` and `unmark`
+  * Pros: Command has single responsibility of marking or unmarking applicants.
+  * Pros: Easy and intuitive to use for user, does not take any additional input to differentiate the two commands from each other.
+  * Cons: Certain amount of repeat in code for both mark and unmark commands.

+* **Alternative 2:** Implement both `mark` and `unmark` as one singular command
+  * Pros: Reduces code duplication in implementation.
+  * Cons: Breaks the single responsibility principle as marking does a relatively different task from unmarking.

 ### Delete marked feature